Rolley Hole: Marble Go Remix

 Played on a clay or dirt court, it’s a game of patience, precision, and partnership.
 At Marble Go, we believe no great game should be tied to location.
 That’s why we’ve adapted Rolley Hole into a format you can play with just your Marble Go kit and a little space.

 Rolley Hole is played with two teams of two.
-The court features three holes (about 4" wide) in a straight line—typically called the Top Hole, Middle Hole, and Bottom Hole—spaced roughly 10 feet apart.
+The court features three holes (sometimes the size varies from about the size of a marble up to 4" wide) in a straight line—typically called the Top Hole, Middle Hole, and Bottom Hole—spaced roughly 10 feet apart.
 Players must complete a specific 12-hole sequence by rolling their marbles into the holes.
 Each time you make a hole or hit an opponent’s marble, you earn an extra shot.
 Strategy matters.
-You can lay down your turn or span before a shot (but not into a hole).
+You can lay down your turn or span before a shot.

 The Marble Go Adaptation

 Use the 10' Scoreline in your Marble Go kit.
-Tie three loops: one at each end and one in the center, each about 4 inches in diameter.
+There are two compact formats; three hole (traditional) or two hole.
+Tie two or three loops: one at each end and one (optionally) in the center, each 2 – 4 inches in diameter.
 These loops simulate the traditional holes.

 How to Play: